 Software Hut is a microcosm of Software House and provided me with the opportunity to work with a real client and further develop my software engineering skills, part of the which were covered in previous modules I have taken as part of my degree.
-The module gave me a taste of some of the problems which I might encounter in a real working environment, such as working with apathetic team members or being forced to use an outdated software.
-On the other hand, I really enjoyed building a software for a client - the experience of getting the customer's requirements right, through building concepts and delivering a high-quality, future-proof system, regardless of the issues I have run into during the process.
+The module gave me a taste of some of the problems which I might encounter in a real working environment, such as working with apathetic team members or being forced to use outdated software.
+On the other hand, I enjoyed building a software product for a client and the experience of getting the requirements right, designing concepts and delivering a high-quality, future-proof system, regardless of the issues I have run into during the process.

 The assessment was comprised of several different components, such as team organisation and management, progress with implementation, documents (story cards, requirements documents, database design, state-machine diagram, mock-ups and manuals), unit and system tests, quality assurance task, communication with the client throughout the semester, the quality of the system (ease of use, completeness, innovation and robustness), as well as the overall impression of the system.